kogakure/website-11ty-stefanimhoff.de/src/posts/2022/defending-anti-nazi-principles.md

 Rational discourse is nearly impossible these days.

 We have support for _war_ and _zero-sum thinking_ everywhere.
-How did we come from we need to help Ukraine with humanitarian aid to <q>we need to defeat Russia, so they can never attack anybody again, ever</q> in two weeks?
-Maybe figuring out a diplomatic way to let Putin end the war without losing his face would be an idea?
-No, zero-sum game.
+How did we come from we need to help Ukraine with humanitarian aid to <q>we need to defeat Russia, that they can never attack anybody again, ever</q> in two weeks?
+Figuring out a diplomatic way to let Putin end the war without losing his face would have been a better idea.
+But no, everything is a zero-sum game.

 We have _Authoritarianism_ everywhere.
-During COVID we could see this accelerated dramatically. <q>Do this, or else!</q> The police used cars, horses, attack dogs and batons against peaceful protesters.
+During COVID-19, we could see this accelerated dramatically. <q>Do this, or else!</q> The police used cars, horses, attack dogs, and batons against peaceful protesters.
 People were interned in camps or locked at home when they tested positive for a virus.
-People was forbidden to work, demonstrate, meet, travel, or go to a restaurant.
-We had daily propaganda, and state-sponsored hate speech every day on television.
+People were forbidden to work, demonstrate, meet, travel, or go to a restaurant.
+We had daily propaganda and state-sponsored hate speech every day on television.

-Politicians call for expropriation of companies, for regulation of companies, regulation of speech and basic rights, there is discussion about restricting people in the name of climate change to specific amounts of living space or energy, and money is printed like toilet paper resulting in sky-rocketing inflation. _Socialism_ is getting stronger.
+Politicians call for the expropriation of companies, the regulation of companies, and for the regulation of speech and basic rights.
+There is a discussion about restricting people for climate change to specific amounts of living space or energy, and money is printed like toilet paper, resulting in skyrocketing inflation. _Socialism_ is getting stronger.

-But Hicks also reminds us there are five <cite>Ani-Nazi Principles</cite>:
+Hicks reminds us there are five <cite>Ani-Nazi Principles</cite>:

 - Individualism
 - Reason